23 Mar

 white ethical sneakers by veja

-Veja is a French brand designing ecological and fair trade footwear, and is also a sustainable fashion pioneer.
-The brand uses eco-friendly materials, like GOTS certified cotton and vegetable-tanned leather!
+Veja is a French brand designing ecological and fair trade footwear, and is also a responsible fashion pioneer.
+The brand uses lower-impact materials, like GOTS certified cotton and vegetable-tanned leather.
 Veja pays its co-operative cotton growers and rubber tappers between 30% and 100% above the world market price.
-By not advertising, Veja is able to invest more money into strengthening its ethical practices.
+By not advertising, Veja is able to invest more money into strengthening its practices.

 You can find Veja shoes in women's EU sizes 35-46, and men's 35-47.